- PROGRAMS & EVENTS

 What did it cost to build?

 We do not know.
-The inventory taken at the time of Isaiah Davenport’s death lists Lot 13 (the DH lot) as having the value of $1,500.
+The inventory taken at the time of Isaiah Davenport’s death lists Lot 13 (the Davenport House lot) as having the value of $1,500.

 Was Isaiah Davenport a rich man?

-That is a difficult question to answer.
-The museum used to say that Davenport was “middle class,” however this is not an early 19th century term and it can be misinterpreted.
-Today, the site calls Davenport a successful artisan of Northern birth.
-He was a self-made man who did well for himself and his family in Savannah.
+He was a successful artisan of Northern birth and self-made man who did well for himself and his family in Savannah.
 Comparing inventories of Davenport with his neighbors and peers indicate that while Mr. Davenport was a man of means – as seen by the home he built – there were many others in the community who were wealthier.
 He was not a member of coastal Georgia’s elite.

 Are there other houses built by master builder Isaiah Davenport still standing?

-There are several houses in the Historic District that look similar to the Davenport House and there is a belief that Davenport was one of the carpenters on the Wayne House, which is not the Juliette Gordon Low Birthplace.
+There are several houses in the Historic District that look similar to the Davenport House and there is a belief that Davenport was one of the carpenters on the Wayne House, which is now the Juliette Gordon Low Birthplace.
 However, more research needs to be done to find out for sure what surviving houses may be the work of Davenport.
-We believe Lauren’s Cottage which is also termed the Hannon Houston at 420 East President Street (formerly of Greene Square) has some relationship to Davenport.
+We believe Laura’s Cottage which is also termed the Hannon Houston at 420 East President Street (formerly of Greene Square) has some relationship to Davenport.
 The “Isaiah Davenport House” on the NE Trust lot (lot 18) on Green Square has some relationship to Davenport.
 And, the double house on West York called the Frederick Selleck House (305-311 West York Street) has some relationship to Davenport House.
-Also, he built a Martello Tower at Tybee for coastal defenses in the mid-1810s.
-It no longer stands and to purported to have been where Fort Screven is now.
+Davenport built a Martello Tower on Tybee Island for coastal defenses in the mid-1810s.
+It no longer stands.
+The foundation is under the sand at the northern end of the island.

 Are there descendants of Davenports in the Savannah community today?